 If you are looking for direct ways to market your business locally, have you tried going door-to-door, or sending messages straight to your customer’s email inbox?
 Lists are available to purchase or using door-to-door via Royal Mail or other distribution services can take your promotional piece directly into the hands of your target audience.

 Don’t underestimate the value of PR for local marketing activity when considering ways to market your business.
 The passive endorsement of a successful PR campaign can have a great impact.
 Combine this with social media activity to really maximise the benefit.
+Create your own publicity opportunities with these tips.

 If you want to run your business locally, then networking locally is essential.
 Take "networking" in the broadest sense of the word – don’t limit yourself to business networking.
 Think of other ways to become entrenched in your community – whether that be through playing football, tennis or joining the running club.
 Even using the local pub can all have a positive impact on the awareness of your business.